 Safety boots (preferably steel toe boots)- In construction many people question whether or not to wear safety boots.
 Many think safety boots can be uncomfortable and that the steel toe will not allow for good air circulation.
 Safety is the main reason why people wear these boots.
 Most construction sites will not let you enter the site much less work there unless you are wearing steel toe boots.
 By wearing these boots you resist the possibility of being exposed to unnecessary hazards.
 If something heavy was to fall on your feet, or your feet should come into contact with sharp objects, steel toe boots can help to prevent injuries.
 Safety boots will also protect your ankles should you step in a hole or onto an uneven surface.
 When it comes to choosing comfort over safety, safety should always win.

 Gloves- While performing a task that has the possibility to produce injuries to any portion of the hand, protective PPE should be used.
 In certain circumstances, there are exceptions to this.
-Some tasks where gloves can be caught in a tool or machinery and can be determined to have more of a chance to injure the hands, gloves should not be used.
-This should be discussed with the on site safety professional prior to proceeding.
-For further information on gloves to protect your hands, refer to OSHA Safety Training Maunal 29 CFR part 1910.138
+In some tasks where gloves can be caught in a tool or machinery and can be determined to have more of a chance to injure the hands, gloves should not be used.
+This should be discussed with the on-site safety professional prior to proceeding.
+For further information on gloves to protect your hands, refer to OSHA Safety Training Manual 29 CFR part 1910.138